Definition: Ataxia is a term to describe loss of balance.

 These include; syphilis, A.I.D.S., cerebellar abscess, Coxsackie virus, Diptheria, Mumps, Polio, Typhus, Echovirus, Pertusis, Rubeola, Varicella, Infectious Mononucleosis, Mycoplasma, Infectious polyneuropathy, and Japenese B encephalopathy.

-Degenerative Neurologic Conditions:
+Sporadic Degenerative Neurologic Conditions:

 Abetalipoprotienemia( Bassen-Kornzwieg Syndrome)